Understanding the Tax Benefits of Employee Stock Ownership Plans (ESOPs)

 money to fund the ESOP’s purchase of shares, the principal and interest payments on

-2. Tax-Deferred Growth: The company’s contributions to the ESOP trust are not taxed
+the loan may also be tax-deductible. - Tax-Deferred Growth: The company’s contributions to the ESOP trust are not taxed

 until employees withdraw their shares, usually at retirement.
 This allows the assets

-3. Capital Gains Tax Deferral: For C corporations, when the business owners sell their
+within the ESOP to grow tax-deferred, potentially increasing the plan’s overall value. - Capital Gains Tax Deferral: For C corporations, when the business owners sell their

 shares to an ESOP, they may defer capital gains taxes if the proceeds are reinvested in